vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/ciara-bujanos.md

 appendInfo(res.origURL, res.description, parentElement, res.shortURL, res.id, res.created_at)

 * Why do you feel not awesome about the code?
 What challenges did you face trying to write/refactor it?
 I don't like all the things I'm having to pass through.
-I think I could have just passed res and parentelement but when I tried doing this it was breaking everywhere so I think I just would need more time to figure out all the places to change everything.
+I think I could have just passed res and parent element but when I tried doing this it was breaking everywhere so I think I just would need more time to figure out all the places to change everything.